Kiki DeAyala

 Julian Luis "Kiki" DeAyala (born October 23, 1961) is an American former professional football player who was a linebacker in the United States Football League (USFL) and the National Football League (NFL).
-He played college football for the Texas Longhorns and still holds the school record for career sacks with 40.5.
+He played college football for the Texas Longhorns and where he holds several school records, including for career sacks with 40.5.

-Biography
+Early life

+DeAyala was born in Miami to Cuban-American immigrants.
+His father had participated in the Bay of Pigs invasion months before Kiki was born and was not able to return to the United States, after evading capture in the Swiss embassy, until Kiki was 6 months old.

-DeAyala was a standout athlete in high school who made All-District in both football and baseball was a pre-teen swimming champion in Dallas and was the Rio de Janeiro Tennis champion as a youth.
+DeAyala's family moved to Houston and he became a star athlete in high school who made All-District in both football and baseball and played tennis at Memorial High School in Houston.
+He was also a pre-teen swimming champion in Dallas and the Rio de Janeiro Tennis champion as a youth.

+College career

 DeAyala played defensive end at the University of Texas at Austin from 1980 to 1982.
 In his sophomore season the Longhorns had a 7–5 season and played in, but lost, the 1980 Astro-Bluebonnet Bowl.
 In his junior year the Longhorns spent a week ranked #1 and came in 2nd in the Southwest Conference, but because SMU was banned from post-season play, they played in the 1982 Cotton Bowl Classic where they upset Alabama and finished the season ranked #2.
-DeAayala had the 7th most sacks in a season in Texas history that year and set the school record for most quarterback pressures in a season and was named 2nd team all-conference in 1981.
-In 1982, the Longhorns again came in 2nd, losing the Sun Bowl and finished ranked #17.
-DeAyala was a team captain, was named all-conference, named the SWC defensive lineman of the year, was a 3rd Team All-American and set the school records for career and single-season sacks (22.5); career (60) and single season tackles for a loss (33), and career(117) and single season (56) quarterback pressures.
+DeAayala had the 7th most sacks in a season in Texas history that year, set the school record for most quarterback pressures in a season and was named 2nd team all-conference in 1981.
+In 1982, the Longhorns again came in 2nd in the conference, lost the 1982 Sun Bowl and finished ranked #17.

+In 1982 DeAyala was a team captain, on the all-conference team, named the SWC defensive lineman of the year and was a 3rd Team All-American.
+He set the school records for career and single-season sacks (22.5); career (60) and single season tackles for a loss (33), and career (117) and single season (56) quarterback pressures.
 He also had the 2nd most forced fumbles in a season in school history.
 His career record for tackles for a loss was later surpassed by Derrick Johnson.

+After his senior year, he played in the 1983 East-West Shrine Bowl.